Severance Pay in Nova Scotia

 Severance pay in Nova Scotia can be paid out all at once.
 This is called “lump sum”.

-Salary continuation
+Salary Continuation

 Sometimes, severance pay is paid as if you were still working there.
 You still get regular paycheques but don’t report to work.